 - Types of Memory in Computer

 - Secondary Memory in Computer

 - Permanent Memory in Computer

-Memory in a Computer is a subsystem of a digital processing system which can store digital data and binary coded instructions.
-One can imagine a Memory to be made of large number of cells that stores a 0 or a 1 bit.
-Memory circuit plays an important role in the operation of a Computer.
+Memory in a Computer is a subsystem of a digital processing system which can store digital data and binary-coded instructions.
+One can imagine that a Memory is made of a large number of cells that stores a 0 or a 1 bit.
+The memory circuit plays an important role in the operation of a Computer.

-Memory system in a Computer stores digital data and binary coded instructions in its cells.
-Total number of cells gives the capacity of the Memory.
-A Computer needs to communicate with memory and other components to perform a specified program.
-During the operation Computer reads the instruction from the Memory.
+Computer system stores digital data and binary-coded instructions in its memory cells.
+The number of cells gives the capacity of the Memory.
+A computer must communicate with memory and other components to perform an operation as per command.
+During its operation Computer reads instructions from the Memory.

 Memory elements in a Computer are mainly classified into two categories –